Iowa Court Records

 Visit the Court Record Custodian

 In the Iowa state judicial branch, court records custodians differ depending on the requestor as well as the type of document being requested.
-Interested parties who wish to request for court records from district court cases are to direct these requests to the office of the clerk of court in the county where the case was filed while requests for court records from any of the state’s appellate courts should be directed to the clerk of the Iowa supreme court.
-In addition to this, all requests for court records from the media, regardless of the type of record(s) being requested, are to be directed to the judicial branch communications director.
+Generally, persons who wish to request for court records from district court cases direct such requests to the office of the clerk of court in the county where the case was filed while requests for court records from any of the state’s appellate courts are directed to the clerk of the Iowa Supreme Court.
+In addition to this, requests for court records from the media, regardless of the type of record(s) being requested, are typically directed to the judicial branch communications director.
 Contact details for these record custodians are listed in the online court directory provided in the ‘Identify the Right Court’ segment above.

 Provide Identification and Pay Any Required Fees

-By state law, an inspection of public records is usually free of charge.
+Under state laws, an inspection of public records is usually free of charge.
 Parties who wish to obtain copies of these records may be required to provide a form of identification, usually a government-issued photo ID and pay any applicable fee.
 This fee is usually calculated by the type of record being copied and the number of copies required and may vary depending on the court.

 How Do I Find Iowa Criminal Court Records by Mail?